carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

   are excluded from the result set.
 * ``get_observations()`` : Gets the Observations that are related to the alert, similar to getting processes for a Watchlist Alert.
-* Notes can be added to an Alert or a Threat
+* Notes can be added to an Alert or a Threat.
-* Alert History can be retrieved
+* Alert History can be retrieved.
 * Observations related to Alerts can be retrieved for most Alert types.
 This was previously only available on CB Analytics Alerts.
 * Processes related to Alerts can be retrieved for most Alert types.
 The was previously only available on Watchlist Alerts.
 * ``to_json(version)`` is a new method that returns the alert object in json format.

     * It has been added to replace the use of `_info` as this is an internal representation.
     * If no version is provided, it defaults to the current API version, v7.
-    * "v6" can be passed as a parameter and the attribute names will be translated to the Alert v6 names
+    * "v6" can be passed as a parameter and the attribute names will be translated to the Alert v6 names.
     * ``to_json("v6")`` will translate field names from the v7 field name to v6 field names and return a structure as close to v6 (SDK 1.4.3) as possible.
 The fields that do not have equivalents in the v7 API will be missing.
     * It is intended to ease the update path if the ``_info`` attribute was being used.
-    * Example method: ``show_to_json(api)``
+    * Example method: ``show_to_json(api)``.

     .. code-block:: python